 |Cultivating a Culture to Win|

-In 2013, Lippert Components’ attrition was over 120%.
-Today, with over 10,000 team members, attrition is under 30%.
 Attend this session and learn what happens when a global manufacturing company decides to focus on developing meaningful relationships with co-workers, customers and the communities around them.
-In addition to sharing the journey of cultivating culture, speaker Dustin Kaehr, director of the Lippert Academy for Leadership, will share four critical mile-markers that need to be recognized.
+In addition to sharing the journey of cultivating culture, speaker Dustin Kaehr, Founder of The Think.
+Lead.
+Live.
+Group, will share four critical mile-markers that need to be recognized.
 You will leave this session encouraged, inspired and challenged to return to your organization ready to impact its culture in a positive way!

 |What Leadership Style Is Required to Achieve Excellence? – A Demonstration and Discussion|